Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

    * - forward
      - Use for inference only (separate from training_step)
    * - training_step
-     - the full training loop
+     - the complete training loop
    * - validation_step
-     - the full validation loop
+     - the complete validation loop
    * - test_step
-     - the full test loop
+     - the complete test loop
    * - predict_step
-     - the full prediction loop
+     - the complete prediction loop
    * - configure_optimizers
      - define optimizers and LR schedulers